The Münchner Stadtmuseum’s Munich Roots Encounters

 The Silverware Project

-Dr. Regina Prinz and Dr. Marius Wittke and their project team, ably assisted by Rebecca Friedman (Holocaust Claims Processing Office, New York), contacted over 30 families around the world in the course of this project.
+Our extensive, international search for the heirs was made possible thanks to funding from the German Lost Art Foundation and the kind support of the Holocaust Claims Processing Office in New York.
+In February 2026, 130 silver objects have already been returned to 39 families, and a further six cases are pending.
+Dr. Regina Prinz, Dr. Marius Wittke, and Maja Jakubeit ably assisted by Rebecca Friedman (Holocaust Claims Processing Office of the New York State of Department Financial Services), contacted over 40 families around the world in the course of this project.
 The families were intrigued and had a whole host of questions, wanting to know where their ancestors had lived, what they had done for a living and where they were buried.
-This was the inspiration for the decision to invite the families to the city of Munich itself to answer their questions and give them an individual, firsthand insight into their “Munich roots”.
+This was the inspiration for the decision to invite the families to the city of Munich itself to answer their questions and give them an individual, firsthand insight into their "Munich roots".
 It was the first time that some of our guests had ever visited their ancestors’ erstwhile homeland of Germany and the city of Munich.

 The Münchner Stadtmuseum collaborated with eleven partners to put together a diverse, five-day program of workshops, talks and guided tours.
 It offered their invitees a deeply moving opportunity to engage with their past.